Manilla

 Manilla hosts an older demographic, ranking in the top quartile nationwide

-Manilla's median age of 48 years is significantly older than Rest of NSW's median age of 43 and higher than Australia's median age of 38.
-The age profile shows that 65-74 year-olds make up a particularly prominent group at 15.2%, while the 25-34 age group is comparatively smaller at 9.4%.
-This concentration of 65-74 year-olds is well above the national average of 9.5%.
-Post-2021 Census data shows that the 0 to 4 age group has grown from 4.9% to 5.5%, while the 45 to 54 age cohort has declined from 12.0% to 11.1%.
-Demographic modeling suggests Manilla's age profile will evolve significantly by 2041, with the 25-34 age group projected to grow steadily, increasing by 62 people (25%) from 245 to 308.
-Conversely, numbers in the 15-24 age range are expected to fall by 14.
+Manilla's median age is 48 years, which is older than Regional NSW's median of 43 and significantly higher than Australia's median of 38.
+The age profile shows that those aged 65-74 make up 15.5% of the population, a larger proportion than in Regional NSW and more than double the national average of 9.5%.
+Post-2021 Census data indicates the 0 to 4 age group has grown from 4.9% to 5.7%, while the 45 to 54 cohort has decreased from 12.0% to 11.3%.
+By 2041, demographic modeling suggests Manilla's age profile will change significantly.
+The 25 to 34 age group is projected to grow steadily, increasing by 54 people (22%) from 248 to 303.
+Conversely, the number of those aged 15 to 24 is expected to decrease by 20.

 Frequently Asked Questions - Age